1. What is an impact United Way?

 10. Who do I contact for more information on the United Way Campaign?

 Our Campaign Manager, Teal Whitaker, is available throughout the work week and would love to hear from you!
-Please click this link to send an email directly or call 406-272-8504.
+Please send an email directly to her at firstname.lastname@example.org or call 406-272-8504.